-Robert Durst mug shot surfaces after being sentenced to life in prison and testing positive for COVID
+Robert Durst mug shot surfaces after he's sentenced to life in prison and tests positive for COVID

 Durst tested positive for COVID-19 and was placed on a ventilator earlier this month